You are here

 It is no longer necessary procure a vendor for the tags as well as every piece of equipment that will use those tags.
 As long as you require adherence to ISO 28560-2 (the U.S. Data Profile) throughout your process, you will be able to purchase tags from the most competitive supplier and select equipment that makes the most sense for your situation.

 Tags and Tagging Costs

-As of May, 2012, the price of ISO 18000-3, Mode 1 RFID book tags cost under twenty cents each.
-Media tags are closer to $ .65 each (X-Range and Stingray tags, aka "full-coverage" tags versus the little ring tags).
+As of November, 2021, the price of ISO 18000-3, Mode 1 RFID book tags cost under eighteen cents each.
+Media tags are under forty-vive cents (X-Range and Stingray tags, aka "full-coverage" tags versus the little ring tags).
 I do not recommend the ring (or donut tags).
 Go with the full coverage tags.
 Most library RFID vendors resell one or both of these full-coverage tags.

 Once you have the right tags (ISO 180003, Mode 1), you'll need to decide which data elements you will use.
 ISO 28560-1 two mandataory elements (Primary Objective ID which is usually your barcode) and Tag Content Key (which provides a map of any other data stored on the tag).
 There are also 22 optional data elements.

 It is up each library to evaluate these optional data elements and decide how to use them.
 One of the advantages of the U.S. Data Model is that it is extremely flexible yet provides a standard that makes interoperability between libraries, and cross vendors, a real possiblity.
 One library may choose to use only the two mandatory data elements while another may use those two plus several others (e.g. they plan to use their tags to optimize their ILL and sorting operations).
 Regardless of these differences between the two libraries, if both encode the data to the tags according to ISO 28560-2 (as called for in the U.S. Data Profile), these libraries could read each other's tags.